livebud/bud/contributing/Readme.md

 bud tool bs
 ```

 This will start a bud server.
-Next restart your app server and pass the bud server address in as an environment variable:
+Next, restart your app server and pass the bud server address in as an environment variable:

 ```
 BUD_LISTEN=<bud server address> go run bud/internal/app/main.go